isomerpages/govtech-gobusiness/pages/solutionrepo/solution2522.md

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a href='https://www.businessgrants.gov.sg/' target='_blank' rel='noopener'>Business Grant Portal (BGP)</a>.

 <script src="/jquery/resize-tables.js"></script>